opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 #### The parties’ arguments

 88     The defendant submits that she was neither careless nor negligent when she signed the OCBC Mortgage.
-She avers that even if she had read the OCBC Mortgage, she would not have understood its terms (_ie_, she would still be none the wiser).[\[note: 61\]](#Ftn_61) As mentioned above, the defendant also avers that she did not read the 11 Jan Letter as there was a “domestic arrangement” between her and Mr Kung whereby the defendant would give all letters jointly addressed to them to Mr Kung for him to read.[\[note: 62\]](#Ftn_62) Thus the defendant argues that she was entitled to rely on TPW1’s advice.
+She avers that even if she had read the OCBC Mortgage, she would not have understood its terms (_ie_, she would still be none the wiser).[^61] As mentioned above, the defendant also avers that she did not read the 11 Jan Letter as there was a “domestic arrangement” between her and Mr Kung whereby the defendant would give all letters jointly addressed to them to Mr Kung for him to read.[^62] Thus the defendant argues that she was entitled to rely on TPW1’s advice.
 However, she alleges that TPW1 failed in his duties to explain the documents and the OCBC Mortgage she was asked to sign.
-Hence she was not careless for not understanding the OCBC Mortgage.[\[note: 63\]](#Ftn_63)
+Hence she was not careless for not understanding the OCBC Mortgage.[^63]

 89     With regard to the Letter of Confirmation and the Form of Confirmation and Consent, the defendant argues that there is nothing on the face of these documents that identifies the OCBC Mortgage as an all-moneys mortgage.
-Furthermore, these documents did not state that the defendant had agreed to be a guarantor for the Company’s debts beyond the value of the Property.[\[note: 64\]](#Ftn_64)
+Furthermore, these documents did not state that the defendant had agreed to be a guarantor for the Company’s debts beyond the value of the Property.[^64]

-90     Finally, the defendant argues that the 11 Jan Letter was not reproduced and placed before her and Mr Kung during the meeting with TPW1 on 22 January 2013.[\[note: 65\]](#Ftn_65)
+90     Finally, the defendant argues that the 11 Jan Letter was not reproduced and placed before her and Mr Kung during the meeting with TPW1 on 22 January 2013.[^65]

 91     The plaintiff, on the other hand, argues that the defendant had been careless because she failed to take reasonable precautions in ascertaining what she was signing.
 First, she admitted that she did not even read the OCBC Mortgage.
 Second, she was careless in not taking any interest in the 11 Jan Letter.
 Third, she did not even read the Letter of Confirmation and the Form of Confirmation and Consent when she signed them.
 Fourth, even if she did read them, she was nonetheless careless in not enquiring into the OCBC Mortgage which was referred to therein.
-Fifth, even if TPW1 did not explain the OCBC Mortgage to her, she was, nonetheless, capable of understanding the OCBC Mortgage.[\[note: 66\]](#Ftn_66)
+Fifth, even if TPW1 did not explain the OCBC Mortgage to her, she was, nonetheless, capable of understanding the OCBC Mortgage.[^66]

 92     The plaintiff also argues that it had engaged the Third Party who had put in place a system to explain mortgage documents to mortgagors who intend to execute them.
 This process includes sending beforehand a letter explaining the nature of the mortgage, similar to the 11 Jan Letter.
 Subsequently, when the defendant and Mr Kung met TPW1 on 22 January 2013 a copy of the 11 Jan Letter was handed to them to read before they signed the documents.
-The plaintiff submits that the Third Party followed the system in this case.[\[note: 67\]](#Ftn_67)
+The plaintiff submits that the Third Party followed the system in this case.[^67]

-93     Finally, the plaintiff argues that the defendant has a habit of signing important documents without having due regard for what she was signing.[\[note: 68\]](#Ftn_68)
+93     Finally, the plaintiff argues that the defendant has a habit of signing important documents without having due regard for what she was signing.[^68]

 #### My decision on the issue of the Second Element of non est factum